 GET PLENTY OF SLEEP – Not getting enough sleep impairs academic performance and makes it harder to get through the day.

-THINK POSITIVE – Research has shown that positive thinking may improve physical well-being, produce lower feelings of depression and produce lower levels of distress.
+THINK POSITIVE – Research shows that positive thinking may improve physical well-being, produce lower feelings of depression and produce lower levels of distress.

 HAVE A STRESS “OUTLET” – This could be a social activity like going out or participating in intramural sports, finding a hobby or joining a social club.